 Before learning the advantages and disadvantages of a flipped classroom, let us explore exactly what it means in education.

 Definition: A Flipped Classroom is a blended learning strategy and learner-centered approach that fundamentally utilizes technology to impart education.
 The concept involves employing online tutorials and Learning Management Systems (LMS) to teach academic subjects and convey information.
-Unlike the traditional teacher-student lecture style, where an educator teaches most part of the lessons directly to students from textbooks inside the classrooms and controls the full flow of class discussions, the flipped classroom model differs by encouraging learners to do research and prepare beforehand on topics at home prior to their teaching during the class periods, and allows students to collaborate via online discussions.
+Unlike the traditional teacher-student lecture style, where an educator teaches most part of the lessons directly to students from textbooks inside the classrooms and controls the full flow of class discussions, the flipped classroom model differs by encouraging learners to do research and prepare beforehand on topics at home prior to their teaching during the class periods and allows students to collaborate via online discussions.

-The flipped technology resembles close to (or) involve concepts like Smart classroom, LMS, and Virtual Reality.
+The flipped technology resembles close to (or) involves concepts like Smart classroom, LMS, and Virtual Reality.
 Adapting to this teaching and learning methodology reduces the work of instructors, improves classroom management, and lessens homework problems arising in classrooms as students come prepared on the topics from home.
-This enables teachers to focus on in-depth teaching methods, skill development activities, and problem-solving concept.
+This enables teachers to focus on in-depth teaching methods, skill development activities, and problem-solving concepts.
 Moreover, the student-teacher collaboration in the flipped classroom becomes more personalized, and this enables the students to effectively show interest and involve themselves in learning.

 Just like any other education strategy and model, the flipped classroom comes with certain advantages and disadvantages.
 While the pros are tremendous, the cons are unavoidable.
-Let us see the benefits and drawbacks of flipped of technology in the classroom.
+Let us see the benefits and drawbacks of flipped technology in the classroom.